‘Game Of Thrones’ Star Sophie Turner Stuns In A Skin-Tight Swimsuit

 Sophie Turner headed to the sunshine this week to reveal her toned swimsuit body to the world.
-In new photos published by Express this week, the British star – who plays Sansa Stark in HBO’s Game of Thrones – showed off her fun side in a checked yellow and black skin-tight swimsuit while vacationing in Miami with her fiancé Joe Jonas.
+In new photos published by Express this week, the British star – who plays Sansa Stark in HBO’s Game of Thrones – showed off her fun side in a checked yellow-and-black skin-tight swimsuit while vacationing in Miami with her fiancé, Joe Jonas.

 The outlet shared snaps that had her soaking up the Florida sun on a yacht while smiling from ear to ear in the high-cut checked bathing suit during their float on the Miami waters.

-Sophie appeared to be wearing only minimal make-up as she showed off her tattoos to the world on her right arm and right leg and appeared to be having a pretty great time in the Sunshine State while enjoying her downtime with her man.
+Sophie appeared to be wearing only minimal makeup as she showed off her tattoos to the world on her right arm and right leg and appeared to be having a pretty great time in the Sunshine State while enjoying her downtime with her man.

-The star had her blonde hair tied back and was also photographed hitting the water on a jet ski where she covered her yellow and black one-piece with a padded blue life jacket.
+The star had her blonde hair tied back and was also photographed hitting the water on a jet ski where she covered her yellow-and-black one-piece with a padded blue life jacket.

 As The Inquisitr previously reported, Turner was also spotted spending some downtime with her husband-to-be’s family, including Nick Jonas and his new wife Priyanka Chopra, on the water as they all enjoyed a sail on what appeared to be a luxury yacht.